aikaterna/aikaterna-cogs/README.md

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the [dungeon_readme.md](https://github.com/aikaterna/aikaterna-cogs/blob/v3/dungeon_readme.md) file on this repo for more information.

+embedpeek - Take a closer look at or unpack embed content.
+This cog is mostly a developer tool.

 hunting - A long overdue port of Paddo's v2 hunting game to v3.

 icyparser - Show icecast/shoutcast stream information.
 An audio addon cog to show the current stream info, or provide a url yourself.